Income Protection For Doctors

 Five main optional features are available as part of a doctor’s income protection policy that is useful to be aware of and may be relevant to your circumstances:

 - Policy pausing: If you are unemployed, a plan will not pay out if there is an incident.
-If you do find yourself unemployed or in-between jobs, an income insurance policy can be frozen until you can return to the workplace.
+If you find yourself unemployed or in-between jobs, an income insurance policy can be frozen until you can return to the workplace.

 - Involuntary redundancy: A standard income policy will not provide cover for redundancy.
 Some insurers, however, can, upon a specific request and at a higher cost, include protection should you be made redundant.